The University of Leeds has secured part of a new £147 million research initiative to work with developing nations on the world's biggest challenges.

 The money to finance the projects is from the UKs Global Challenges Research Fund (GCRF), which supports cutting-edge research to address the global issues faced by developing countries.
-It is part of the UK Governments overseas aid budget or ODA.
+It is part of the UK Governments overseas aid budget or Official Development Assistance (ODA).

 The UKs research system has a crucial role to play in finding solutions to... environmental disasters, extreme poverty and food security.

-UK Research and Innovation which administers GCRF said 141 new international research projects had been funded through its Collective Programme.
+UK Research and Innovation (UKRI) which administers GCRF said 141 new international research projects had been funded through UKRI's Collective Programme.
 The projects where Leeds is the lead institution are: